Normal-Tangerine8609/Scriptable-Widgets/README.md

 [Tildes Widget](widgets/tildes-widget.js)

-This small widget displays recent posts from [tildes.net](https://tildes.net/).
+This small or medium widget displays recent posts from [tildes.net](https://tildes.net/).

 * Easily change theme colours and sizing variables
 * Catch data to use older posts when running offline